amazingandyyy/gofuzzyclone/README.md

 # gofuzzyclone

-go fuzzy search repos and clone (supported wildcard/regex)
+go fuzzy search repos in regex and clone

 # Installation